MicrosoftDocs/dataexplorer-docs/data-explorer/security-network-migrate-vnet-to-private-endpoint.md

 # Migrate Virtual Network injected Azure Data Explorer cluster (Preview)

-This article describes the migration of a Virtual Network (VNet) injected Azure Data Explorer (ADX) to a network security based on Azure Private Endpoints.
+This article describes the migration of a Virtual Network (VNet) injected Azure Data Explorer (ADX) cluster to an Azure Private Endpoints network security model.
 A detailed comparison can be found in the network security [overview](security-network-overview.md#comparison-and-recommendation) documentation.

 The process of the migration will take several minutes.
 During the process of migration the service creates a new cluster for the engine and the data management services which reside in a virtual network which is managed by Microsoft on behalf of our customers.
 Once that process was finished, the connection will be switched to the newly created services for you.
 This results in a minimal downtime for querying the cluster.